-Mr. Lewars is a member of the Company's Audit Committee and the Assets and Liabilities Committee.
 Mr. Benito F. Palomino is an Accountant, Licensed Financial Advisor (Ontario) and an Attorney at law who practices in Ontario, Canada and Jamaica.
 He was appointed to the Board of Directors of Mayberry Investments Limited in December 2004.

 Mr. Palomino has over twenty-six years of experience in the legal fraternity with special focus on banking, investment securities, financial consultancy, real estate, estate planning and commercial law.
 Mr. Palomino is the Chairman the Company's Audit Committee and also serves as a member of the Conduct Review Committee and Corporate Governance Committee.